JonathanDC64/ShellScripting/Shell Scripting Notes.md

 cat error.log
 # head: cannot open ‘/fakefile’ for reading: No such file or directory

-# You can also do multiple redirections at once
+# You can also do multiple redirection at once
 head -n1 /etc/passwd /etc/hosts /fakefile 1> head_output.log 2> error.log

-# Redirect both statndard output and error to the same file
+# Redirect both standard output and error to the same file
 # (2>&1 means to redirect standard error to standard output and since we use > previously, it gets stored in the file)
 head -n1 /etc/passwd /etc/hosts /fakefile > head.both 2>&1